CALISTOGA — This dinner party stretched beyond the walls of any restaurant – all the way to the edges of downtown.

 That mingling was especially visible near the west end of the 1,000-foot dinner table, where several dozen banquet guests packed the porch of Embrace Calistoga for glasses of wine and animated, laugh-filled conversation.
-Among them were a group of more than 30 people – from California and beyond – who had returned to Calistoga that weekend expressly for the Harvest Table and had raced to buy their tickets online in July before they sold out in 102 minutes.
+Among them were a group of more than 30 people – from California and beyond – who had returned to Calistoga that weekend expressly for the Harvest Table and had raced to buy their tickets online in July before they sold out in 102 minutes, organizers said.

 Holding court on one section of the patio, amid guests from Texas and Louisiana and elsewhere, were a couple wearing sashes marking them as royalty – or at least as the prom “king” and “queen” of last month’s Yountville Residents Bash.

 “What impresses me is the sense of neighborhood,” said Rob Stout as he and Rita Simke moved from one guest to another.
 “The whole town seems to be here; you keep meeting people and they’re so friendly.”